 Rwanda Food and Drugs Authority (Rwanda FDA) is a regulatory body established by the Law no 003/2018 of 09/02/2018 determining its mission, organization and functioning.
-One of its main powers is to formulate regulations and guidelines for regulating the manufacture of Pharmaceutical products to ensure that they comply with quality standards required for Good Manufacturing Practices (GMP).
+One of its main powers is to formulate regulations and guidelines for regulating the manufacture of Pharmaceutical products to ensure that they comply with quality standards required for Good Manufacturing Practices (GMP) and quality audit.

-Badly manufactured Pharmaceutical products effects are one of the public health concerns not only to our country but all over the world.
-Rwanda FDA plays a critical role in protecting the Rwandan Market from threats such as emerging infectious diseases, including the Coronavirus Disease 2019 (COVID-19) pandemic.
+Poor quality of pharmaceutical products are one of the public health concerns worldwide.
+Rwanda FDA plays a critical role in protecting the Rwandan public from threats such as emerging infectious diseases, including the Coronavirus Disease 2019 (COVID-19) pandemic.

-It is in this context that the Rwanda Food and Drugs Authority intends to put in place guidelines that
+It is in this context, Rwanda FDA intends to put in place guidelines

-describe how the Authority will provide temporary waivers, request and conduct voluntary virtual/remote inspections and quality audits of medical products manufacturing facilities for the duration of the public health emergency and during times determined to be Force Majeure.
+describing how temporary waivers are provided, voluntary virtual inspections and quality audits of medical products manufacturing facilities are conducted during public health emergencies and times determined to be Force Majeure.

-It is expected that these guidelines will offer a clear understanding to manufacturers and other persons concerned by the guidelines during the evaluation process, they will protect consumers and Pharmaceutical manufacturing industry, thus promoting health protection, business as well as the national economy as a whole.
+It is expected that these guidelines will provide a clear understanding to manufacturers and other stakeholders concerned by the guidelines during the evaluation process.

 Dr. Emile BIENVENU